SabeloCodes/go_playground/README.md

      order to create a fully responsive web application.

 * __[Flask](https://flask.palletsprojects.com/en/1.1.x/)__
     In order to run Python server-side code, I used a Python web lightweight framework called Flask.
+    The framework is mainly used to easily and quickly connect database to our HTML based graphical user interfaces.

 * __[Python](https://developer.mozilla.org/en-US/docs/Glossary/Python)__
     Used this flexible programming language for my application development.